didiersmith/steve/chapters/monkeybot.md

 "Oh, okay.
 So when do I wake up?"

 "You're dead, Vincent," said Russell.
+"You got shot."

 "Ah."

-Vincent pondered the situation for a while.
+Vincent opened and closed his mouth a few times, pondering the situation.
 "Did we win?" he asked.

 Stacy nodded.
-"That's some kid you've got," she stated, with a pointed glance at Russell.
-Russell declined to comment.
+"That's some kid you've got."

 "How did I get shot, then?"
 Vincent asked.
 "We cleared the townhouses."

 "No you didn't," Russell replied.
-"You got lazy after killing three of their soldiers.
-There were actually five in the townhouses."

-Vincent thought for a moment.
-"So instead of three on each door, they had two on either side and five in the middle?"

-"Yep."
+"You got lazy.
+We were trying to warn you."

+"The TV only goes one way," Stacy clarified.

-"Damn.
-Should have thought of that."
-He pondered a little longer.
-"So you guys were watching the whole time?" he asked, a touch of annoyance in his voice.
+"So you guys were watching the whole time?"
+Vincent asked, a touch of annoyance in his voice.
+"Did you see me warn Xavier about the statists?"

 The door to the diner opened and Steve strode in.
-"Sorry I'm late!" he announced.
-"I was helping your kid out of a jam," he continued, looking pointedly at Russell.
-He switched his gaze to Vincent and smiled.
+"Sorry I'm late!"
+He looked over at Vincent and smiled.
 "To answer your question," he said, "yes, they were watching the whole time.
 I'm pretty sure they were rooting for you to die, as well.
 They've been bored out of their minds, waiting for you."

 Vincent glared at his friends.

 "All they have here is Folgers," Stacy explained.
-"We're keen to leave."
+"We're itching to leave."

-Ignoring that his friend had been wishing for his death because she was bored of the afterlife coffee, Vincent's face lit up.
+Seemingly unbothered that his friend had been wishing for his death because she was bored of the afterlife coffee, Vincent's face lit up.
 "I love Folgers!" he exclaimed.
-The cheap generic coffee always reminded him of a road trip he'd taken in the American Southwest as a young man.
-He would occasionally import a can into The Anarchy for nostalgia's sake.
-Suddenly, being dead wasn't so bad.

 Steve grabbed a mug from behind the counter and the pot of black coffee from its warming plate.
 "Finally, someone who appreciates good coffee!" he said, smiling.
 "Allow me."

-As Vincent watched the coffee pour into his mug, he considered Stacy's previous statement.

-"Keen to leave?" he asked.

-Stacy nodded.
+Steve poured Vincent and himself a mug of coffee each, and joined them at the table.
+Vincent took a sip of the stale brown liquid and sighed.

+"Stacy," he said.
+"You said you were itching to leave.
+What did you mean by this?"

+"We're keen to get out of this diner to somewhere where they make a decent coffee."

-"You mean this isn't heaven?" he smirked, looking around the empty diner.
+Vincent looked at Steve in confusion.
+"You mean this isn't heaven?"

-"It can be!
-Heaven is in the eye of the beholder," responded Steve, happily.
+"It can be!"
+Steve replied.
+"Heaven is in the eye of the beholder."

-Stacy laughed, mirthlessly.
+"Hah!"
+Stacy laughed.

+Russell took the opportunity to ask a question that had been burning in his mind.
 "What about hell?"
-Vincent asked.

 Steve smiled.
 "Hell is a total waste of computational resources.
 We just made it up to scare you.
 Our budget won't allow for an actual lake of fire."

-"So what happens to the non-aligned souls?" asked Russell.
-"Do they just get deleted?"
+Russell had suspected as much.
+"So what happens to the non-aligned souls?
+Do they just get deleted?"

 "No way!" responded Steve.
 "That would be incredibly wasteful!
 Imagine throwing out a perfectly good AI just because it might kill us.
 Hah!
-No, they're treated as disposable assets for use in experimentation."
+No, Murdoch takes them.
+He treats them as disposable assets in his experiments."

-"What experiments?" asked Stacy, warily.
+This was not the answer Russell had expected.
+"What experiments?" he asked.

 "Glad you asked!"
-Steve replied, excitedly.
-"We've been working on some really neat stuff!"
+Steve replied.
+"The monkeybot team hak been working on some really neat stuff!"

 "Is it worse than the lake of fire?"
 Vincent asked.

 Steve chuckled.
 "Depends on who you ask, I guess.
 It's certainly more useful.
 Want to check it out?"

-"Not particularly," Stacy responded.
+"Not particularly," Stacy said.

 "Too bad!"
 Steve clapped his hands together.
 "The experiments are what I've come to show you.
 Let's go!"